Schiggebam/apex_algorithms/algorithm_catalog/worldsoils/openeo_udp/Readme.md

 EOC Geoservice (Host) DLR/EOC

 ## Acknowledgments / Funding
-The project received funding under the ESA WORLDSOILS project (Contract No. 400131273/20/I-703 NB)
+The project received funding under the ESA WORLDSOILS project (Contract No. 400131273/20/I-703 NB) and from the EU FPCUP project CUP4SOIL (FPA 275/G/GRO/COPE/17/10042).

 # Known limitations
 - The bare surface reflectance quality and availability is lower for areas with spectral mixtures, such as small fields, orchards and agroforestry areas.